-The IRG has also begun work on the sixth and seventh supplements to the URO.
-Current IRG work includes submissions from China, Hong Kong, Macao, Japan, South Korea, and Vietnam.
+The IRG is finishing the work on the seventh supplement to the URO.
+Current IRG work includes submissions from China, SAT, South Korea, TCA, the United Kingdom, and the United States.
+Submissions to the eighth supplement are due in late 2017.